SK7zzz/keyfy/README.md

 - Learn TypeScript, Redux Toolkit and Styled components.

-- Make an usefull app for people who is starting their musical journeys and need to check out some chords, scales or harmony.
+- Develop an usefull app for people who is starting their musical journeys and need to check out some chords, scales or harmony.

 - Reinforce my music theory understanding.